deohs/r_onramp/Introduction.md

 ### RStudio is:

-* Created by a commercial organization also called "RStudio"
 * A full-featured, cross-platform, open source application for working with R
-* A graphical user interface (GUI)and integrated development environment (IDE)
+* A graphical user interface (GUI) for working with R

 ### RStudio isn't:

 * A point-and-click GUI application like a spreadsheet program
 * A text-only command-line utility
-* An R language interpreter

 ## Why use RStudio?

 * It is a user-friendly way to use R
-    - The interface feels familiar to many people (similar to other IDEs)
+    - The interface feels familiar to many people
-    - It integrates operations common to many data analysis workflows
+    - Integrates common data analysis workflows
 * You can use it for free on most computer systems
 * It is very popular, so your collaborators may already be using it
 * Very few alternatives (R-GUI, JGR, Visual Studio) are as full-featured